CuDevlin/UltimateGMDProject/Post5.md

     else PauseGame();
 }
 ```
-The PauseManager handles this logic cleanly, avoiding clutter in the main gameplay or UI scripts.
+The PauseManager handles this logic, avoiding clutter in the main gameplay or UI scripts.

 ## Proper Main Menu Reset
-Previously, returning to the Main Menu did not reset gameplay properly — resulting in issues like:
+Previously, returning to the Main Menu did not reset gameplay properly, resulting in issues like:

-A second player being spawned when restarting
+- A second player is being spawned when restarting

-Enemies continuing to spawn
+- Enemies are continuing to spawn

-Projectiles still floating or flying around
+- Projectiles are still floating or flying around

-This was resolved by expanding GameManager.ResetGame() to:
+- This was resolved by expanding GameManager.ResetGame() to:

-Stop enemy spawning and destroy all enemies
+- Stop enemy spawning and destroy all enemies

-Clear all active projectiles
+- Clear all active projectiles

-Disable and reposition the player
+- Disable and reposition the player

-Reset player stats (health, experience, level)
+- Reset player stats (health, experience, level)

-Hide gameplay UI and show the Main Menu
+- Hide gameplay UI and show the Main Menu

-Reset audio

 **Why It Matters:**
 Resetting the game state ensures the player always starts fresh.
 Without this, each session becomes unpredictable and chaotic, especially when testing or demoing the game.
 It also prevents memory leaks or gameplay logic errors from stacking between playthroughs.